A Level Politics - City of Wolverhampton College

 During this course you will study:

-• Uk politics- political participation, democracy and participation, political parties, electoral systems, voting behaviour and the media
+• UK politics- political participation, democracy and participation, political parties, electoral systems, voting behaviour and the media

 • Core political ideas Conservatism, liberalism, socialism